roywong35/human-art-social/frontend/PWA_README.md

 - Test on actual mobile device

 ### **Layout Issues in PWA** 🆕:
-- Check safe area CSS variables
+- Check if PWA mode is detected
-- Verify PWA detection is working
+- Verify simple CSS rules are working
 - Test on different phone models
-- Check CSS media queries

-### **Dark Mode Issues** 🆕:
-- Check system theme preference
-- Verify CSS variables are defined
-- Test theme switching functionality
-- Check PWA theme integration

 ## Deployment